PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 #### Flash

 Visit our OS flash site at [flash.getchip.com](http://flash.getchip.com) in Chrome or Chromium browser.
 Hold down the FEL button on C.H.I.P.
 Pro and follow all the instructions in the browser.

-### Use NTC rootfs to make your own distro

-For those who have their own Linux distribution or want to make their own, we provide our rootfs [on github](http://github.com/NextThingCo/TKTK).
-This provides the C.H.I.P.
-Pro-specific software that can be used to pair with a custom kernel and needed binaries.

 ## Use It